rust-lang/cargo/src/doc/src/reference/unstable.md

 - `html` — Saves a file called `cargo-timing.html` to the current directory with a report of the compilation.
 Files are also saved with a timestamp in the filename if you want to look at older runs.
-- `info` — Displays a message to stdout after each compilation finishes with how long it took.
 - `json` — Emits some JSON information about timing information.

-The default if none are specified is `html,info`.
+The default if none are specified is `html`.

 #### Reading the graphs